Azure/GPT-RAG/CONTRIBUTING.md

 Below, you'll find details on how our code update process works and instructions on how to contribute.

+## Contribution Guidelines

+Follow these guidelines to ensure smooth integration and maintain the quality of the project.
+Adhering to these best practices will streamline the review process and keep the codebase clean.

+- **Target the `insiders` Branch:** Always direct your pull request to the `insiders` branch to ensure that changes are properly integrated into the project's development workflow.

+- **Keep Pull Requests Small:** Aim to make your pull requests as focused and concise as possible.
+This makes it easier to review and ensures quicker integration into the codebase.

+- **Associate with Prioritized Issues:** Ensure that each pull request is linked to a specific, prioritized issue in the project backlog.
+This helps maintain alignment with project goals and ensures that work is being done on tasks of the highest importance.

+- **Bugs and Documentation Corrections:** Pull requests that address bugs or correct documentation do not need to be associated with prioritized issues.
+These can be submitted directly to maintain the quality and accuracy of the project.

+- **Multi-Repo Dependencies:** If your pull request has dependencies on updates in other repositories, make sure to mention this in the pull request description.
+Additionally, create a corresponding pull request in the other repository to ensure synchronized updates across all related projects.

 ## Code Update Workflow

 We use a simplified version of the [Fork and Branch Workflow](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) alongside [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).
 The `main` branch always contains deployment-ready code, while the `insiders` branch serves as our integration branch.